awsdocs/amazon-athena-user-guide/doc_source/ctas-insert-into.md

 # Using CTAS and INSERT INTO to Create a Table with More Than 100 Partitions<a name="ctas-insert-into"></a>

 You can create up to 100 partitions per query with a `CREATE TABLE AS SELECT` \([CTAS](ctas.md)\) query\.
 Similarly, you can add a maximum of 100 partitions to a destination table with an [INSERT INTO](https://docs.aws.amazon.com/athena/latest/ug/insert-into.html) statement\.

-To work around these limitations, you can use a CTAS statement and a series of `INSERT INTO` statements that create or insert up to 100 partitions each\.
+If you exceed this limitation, you may receive the error message HIVE\_TOO\_MANY\_OPEN\_PARTITIONS: Exceeded limit of 100 open writers for partitions/buckets\.
+To work around this limitation, you can use a CTAS statement and a series of `INSERT INTO` statements that create or insert up to 100 partitions each\.

 The example in this topic uses a database called `tpch100` whose data resides in the Amazon S3 bucket location s3://*<my\-tpch\-bucket>*/\.